Should I Watch..? 'Thunderball'

 What else should I watch?

-Frankly, the series wouldn't fully regain it's authenticity until Daniel Craig's debut as 007 in Casino Royale (5) in 2006 which is a dark, brooding and believable thriller that doesn't use its action scenes to forward the movie and allows Bond a little characterisation.
-There were hints of such behaviour before - GoldenEye (6) stopped blowing things up for a quick look at the man behind the number before blowing more stuff up - but nothing as dramatic as those classy first couple of films.
+Frankly, the series wouldn't fully regain it's authenticity until Daniel Craig's debut as 007 in Casino Royale in 2006 which is a dark, brooding and believable thriller that doesn't use its action scenes to forward the movie and allows Bond a little characterisation.
+There were hints of such behaviour before - GoldenEye stopped blowing things up for a quick look at the man behind cinema's favourite three-digit number before blowing more stuff up - but nothing as dramatic as those classy first couple of films.

 © 2015 Benjamin Cox